 I spent 4 hours walking in awe through history, clicking my camera as I froze this moment in time for my own posterity.

-The museum hosts an era dating back from 1500’s to the 1970’s.
+The museum hosts an era dating back from the 1500s to the 1970s.
 Walking through every building and piece of history felt like I was walking through a frozen time warp, brought to life by magic.
 Den Gamle By is an absolute see if you are interested in culture and history.

 Enjoy the photos